artisauce/bold/README.md

 Arrow keys to move up left down right.

 Press m to toggle big map mode.
+Like a big zoom.

+Press q to toggle checkAll mode.
+See viewline func for details

+Press s to toggle seeAboveInvisible mode.
+Distinguishes what you can't see.

+Press e to toggle map debug.

 +  and - modifies view distance.

+[  and ] modifies playerHeight.

 Remember to have the "MAP MOVE" window selected when doing this, and to press X on the window when done.